Burst Cherry Tomato Sauce

 • Add a pinch of red pepper flakes for a bit of spicy heat.

-• Any type of small tomatoes such as cherry, grape, currant, and champagne tomatoes may be used.
+• Any type of small tomato, such as cherry, grape, currant, or champagne, may be used.

 • To add even more flavor, sprinkle some fresh Parmesan cheese over the top of your sauce when serving.